-Behavior Response Chart 4 Intensive Intervention Administrative Discipline Response Level • Continue interventions with increased frequency and intensity In School or Out of School suspension for up to 5 days Level 4 Out of School Suspensions MUST be followed by a formal reinstatement hearing that includes parent/guardian, during the period of suspension, prior to returning to school, in order to create an engagement plan with the student.
+Behavior Response Chart Intensive Intervention Administrative Discipline Level 4 Continue interventions with increased frequency and intensity In School or Out of School suspension for up to 5 days Response Level 4 Out of School Suspensions MUST be followed by a formal reinstatement hearing that includes parent/guardian, during the period of suspension, prior to returning to school, in order to create an engagement plan with the student.
 Any discipline procedure must be paired with an intervention.

-Behavior Response Chart el 5 Re-Engagement Strategies Long Term Removal from School Response Leve • Re-engagement conference with parent and student to plan for positive transition back to school following an expulsion if applicable Out of School Suspension and recommendation for expulsion
+Behavior Response Chart Re-Engagement Strategies Long Term Removal from School T total concession Re-engagement conference with parent and student to plan for positive Out of School Suspension and recommendation for expulsion

-Examples of Conduct that Violate Expectations or Code of Conduct Response Level Definition of the violation Minimum minor Maximum serious/ repeated ance/ Iality Tardiness Failure to be in place of instruction at the assigned time without a valid excuse 1 1 Attendance/ Punctuality Truancy Failure to report to school or class without prior permission, knowledge, or excuse by school/parent 1 1 Inappropriate Dress Dressing or grooming in a manner that disrupts the teaching and learning of others 1 1 Chronic lack of supplies Repeatedly reporting to class lacking necessary materials such as books, physical education attire, industrial education class supplies, etc. 1 1 Learning Environment Inappropriate personal property Possession and/or use of personal property prohibited by school rules and/or otherwise disruptive to the teaching and learning of others such as food, beverages, laser pointers, fidget toys, electronics, lighters and cellphones and other communication devices 1 3 Leaving the classroom or school building without permission Leaving the classroom or school building without permission from staff members in charge 1 2 Insubordination Failing to comply with proper and authorized directions or instructions of a staff member 1 2
+Evamples s of Conduct that Respon se Level Violate Expectations or e of Conduct Definition of the violation Minimum minor Maximum serious/ repeated nce/ Ility Tardiness Failure to be in place of instruction at the assigned time without a valid excuse 1 1 Attendance, Punctuality Truancy Failure to report to school or class without prior permission, knowledge, or excuse by school/parent 1 1 Inappropriate Dress Dressing or grooming in a manner that disrupts the teaching and learning of others 1 1 Chronic lack of supplies Repeatedly reporting to class lacking necessary materials such as books, physical education attire, industrial education class supplies, etc. 1 1 Learning Environment Inappropriate personal property Possession and/or use of personal property prohibited by school rules and/or otherwise disruptive to the teaching and learning of others such as food, beverages, laser pointers, fidget toys, electronics, lighters and cellphones and other communication devices 1 3 Leaving the classroom or school building without permission Leaving the classroom or school building without permission from staff members in charge 1 2 Insubordination Failing to comply with proper and authorized directions or instructions of a staff member 1 2